 Soul food origins

 Both accounts say the plantation owners forced the slaves to cook delicious meals for their families and then expected them to work in the fields all day on a substandard diet.
 For example, the masters would dine on roast pig, while their free help had to scavage the leftovers.
-Slaves ate the intestines from the hog in order to survive, This is why many black people in America enjoy chitterlings.
+Slaves ate the intestines from the hog in order to survive, This is why many black people in America enjoy chitterlings or chottlins..
 This meal like many others has been passed down through the generations but is not very healthy.
-Hog guts are greasy, full of fat, and cholesterol and sometimes still has feces on them.
-Even so, they are a staple in many African American homes, especially during the holiday season in spit of doctor's warnings about this type of diet.
+Hog guts intestines) are greasy, full of fat, and cholesterol and sometimes still has feces on them.
+Even so, they are a staple in many African American homes, especially during the holiday season in spite of doctor's warnings about this type of diet.

 Accounts differ regarding the slave diet